10.21.24

 AS: I want to talk about your use of repetition, too, because you employ the technique in a way that creates an almost subconscious familiarity.
 Did you know you wanted to repeat certain lines or concepts?
 How did you go about collaging them throughout?

 CH: For the first five years of this ten-year project, I wrote the fixed and nonce lyric poems.
 While I’m not a formalist, I enjoy writing repeating forms, such as the opening sonnet crown and the villanelle that follows.
 Completing the sonnet crown—the most collaged piece in the book—took a couple of years, whereas I wrote the villanelle, “La Dictée,” after dinner one night and made a few revisions later.
 Obviously, the crown is a more demanding form.
 Though I had the blueprint of the seven-sonnet cycle with repeated lines, I also had the weight of the “tradition” (not to mention the excellent sonnets being written now by poets like Diane Seuss and Terrance Hayes).
 My poems tend to be pretty dense as I like to include more repetition (sounds, words, variations) than a form requires.
-Someone—I wish I could remember who—advised that rather than agonizing over the teleutons of a sestina, to repeat another language too (agonizing over it also, I suppose).
+Someone—I wish I could remember who—advised that rather than agonizing over the teleutons of a sestina, to repeat other words that appear in the poem (agonizing over them, also I suppose).
 Of course, that sensibility doesn’t work for everyone, but “I like a look of Agony.”

 When I was in graduate school at the University of Arizona, the poet Jon Anderson offhandedly told us that when we establish whatever—phoneme, image, refrain, syntax—in the opening lines, the reader will recognize its recurrence later.
 This advice was helpful as I wrote the long poem and considered repetition across the book.
 I attempted to establish as many patterns as I could in the first two pages of the title poem.
 In sum, repetition is generative for me, but also a great deal of design went into the patterning.
 I think a lot about when I want the reader to work and when I want them to glide along.